cdig/cd-module/README.md

 ### main

 A major grouping of content within a page.
-See the [Tutorial](#main) for more detail.
+See the [Overview](#main) for more detail.

 ### object